jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Adapter board used to connect the dVRK Si controller to a single arm and its setup joints at the base of the patient cart (either PSM or ECM)

 **dESSJ**
   dVRK specific board that replaces the original **ESSJ** on each setup joint of a S/Si patient cart.
-The board is a pass-through for the FireWire signal and uses a BlueTooth Arduino to get (A2D) and send the SUJ joint values to the PC.
+The board is a pass-through for the FireWire signal and uses a Bluetooth Arduino to get (A2D) and send the SUJ joint values to the PC.

 **LVDS**
   Low-voltage differential signaling (LVDS) is a signaling